Vitaly-R/LANGo/README.md

 How to run:
 1. Run main.py with the arguments 0, [h or ai], 0.0.0.0 to start the server player.
 The server's internal IP address will be printed to the console.
-2. Run main.py with the arguments 1, [h or ai], [server internal ip address]
+2. Run main.py with the arguments 1, [h or ai], [server internal ip address].